 A detailed breakdown of the Company SCR by risk component is shown below, including the split of each component between IM and SF.
 Each risk component includes the impact of diversification within that component, and the diversification line includes diversification between risk components and the diversification between IM and SF entities (known as PIM diversification).
 The loss-absorbing capacity of deferred taxes (LACDT) risk component represents the loss-absorbency amounts not embedded within other risk components.
 The 'Other risks and adjustments' component includes adjustments to the SCR for expected changes to own funds over the next year.
+Note that for the purposes of the below table, the market risk line includes credit risk as described in Section C.3, following the Solvency II Standard Formula convention.

 The Company SCR by risk component (£m) IM SF Total

-Market risk 1,774 107 1,881
+Market risk 1,826 67 1,893

-Counterparty risk 121 40 161
+Counterparty risk 117 42 159

-Life underwriting risk 2,023 3 2,026
+Life underwriting risk 1,835 3 1,838

-Health underwriting risk 64 64
+Health underwriting risk - 64 64

-Non-life underwriting risk 485 217 702
+Non-life underwriting risk 570 227 797

-Operational risk 429 27 456
+Operational risk 400 36 436

-Loss-absorbing capacity of deferred taxes (289) (289)
+Loss-absorbing capacity of deferred taxes (298) - (298)

-Other risks and adjustments (including rounding) 4 4
+Other risks and adjustments (including rounding) (11) - (11)

-Total undiversified components 4,547 458 5,005
+Total undiversified components 4,438 439 4,878

-Diversification (2,453)
+Diversification 2,164

-Solvency capital requirement 2,552
+Solvency capital requirement 2,714

 The Company performs an analysis of the diversification benefit by risk and by reinsurance treaty to provide assurance that the level of diversification applied is reasonable given the Company's structure, mixture of risks and underlying risk calibrations and correlations.
-The Company's reported diversification benefit is £2.5 billion on an undiversified SCR of £5.0 billion, which is a ratio of 50%.
+The Company's reported diversification benefit is £2.2 billion (2016: £2.5 billion) on an undiversified SCR of £4.9 billion (2016: £5.0 billion), which is a ratio of 45% (2016: 50%).
 This figure includes diversification between risk components and PIM diversification, but does not include diversification within each risk component.